 KCS Coaching Program

-KCS Coaching is too often overlooked or dismissed.
 Coaching is a critical aspect of a successful KCS program and a coach development program is an essential component of Adopting in Waves.
 Consortium Member companies have demonstrated a strong, direct correlation between the amount of time spent coaching and the benefits realized from KCS.
 An effective coaching program is a necessary investment.

-The benefits gained with KCS are proportional to the investment made by the organization in coaching.
+Coaching is critical: the benefits gained with KCS are proportional to the investment made by the organization in coaching.

 The responsibilities of the KCS Coach include: